UnaCloud/UnaCloud2/README.md

 ##Features
 UnaCloud uses virtualization as a strategy to enable on-demand deployments of customized execution environments.
 These environments can meet complex software and hardware requirements from several research projects.
 UnaCloud uses type-2 hypervisors to isolate the end-user environment from another one based on, and dedicated to, harvesting idle computing resources.

-In addition, UnaCloud executes virtual machines as independent idle-priority processes that run in background.
+In addition, UnaCloud executes instances as independent idle-priority processes that run in background.
 This strategy allows the operating system to assign CPU time slices to higher-priority processes (e.g. foreground normal- priority processes executed by end-users).
-Both deployment strategies, virtualization and idle- priority execution, enable harvesting idle computing resources opportunistically, that is, virtual machines execute when an end-user is using the desktop or when it is fully idle (e.g. at night or during weekends when the computer laboratories are closed to the public).
+Both deployment strategies, virtualization and idle- priority execution, enable harvesting idle computing resources opportunistically, that is, execution instances are executed when an end-user is using the desktop or when it is fully idle (e.g. at night or during weekends when the computer laboratories are closed to the public).

 It is important to clarify that instead of volunteering their desktops, end-users in UnaCloud are unaware of the opportunistic use of machines available in computer laboratories.
-Indeed, UnaCloud is always ready to stealthily execute virtual machines on demand.
+Indeed, UnaCloud is always ready to stealthily execute instances on demand.
 As a result, the design specifications of UnaCloud strongly consider slowdown, since it is executed on laboratories that are mainly used by university students working on their daily activities.
 The proposed solution was implemented and tested through the deployment of an opportunistic IaaS model, showing high efficiency in supporting academic and scientific projects.

 ##Requeriments
 ####UnaCloud Server